 - If one of you will pay maintenance to the other.
 (This wouldn’t be common if you have only had a short marriage/civil partnership or if you earn similar amounts).

-If you cannot agree how to share out what you own between you, then we’ve produced a separate guide about Apply for a financial order without the help of a lawyer.
+If you really cannot agree how to share out what you own between you, then we’ve produced a separate guide about how to go to court about the financial settlement as part of your divorce.

 We sorted out all the smaller stuff and furniture ourselves with the help of a packet of coloured stickers.
 We took it in turns to choose something so we each got the things that were most important to us.

 If the answer to that is ‘no’ or ‘I don’t know’ now is the time to get some advice on making a Will.

 If you don’t have a Will and you are still married (but separated) anything you own on your death will go to your ex in line with the intestacy rules.

 If you have a Will that leaves everything you own to your ex this Will applies until you get your final order in the divorce process.

 When it comes to the actual divorce you will need to decide: